dkharazi/blog/content/blog/awaitable.md

 The goal of the [asyncio](https://docs.python.org/3/library/asyncio.html) module is to implement asynchronous programming in Python.
 It achieves concurrency by using evented I/O and cooperative multitasking, whereas a module like `multithreading` achieves concurrency by focusing on threading and pre-emptive multitasking.
 The asyncio module focuses on coroutines, which makes this form of concurrent programming arguably more complicated than other modules, such as `multiprocessing` and `multithreading`.

-When looking through the asyncio documentation, I never found any great examples that involved building custom awaitables and running tasks concurrently.
+When looking through the asyncio documentation, I never found any great examples that involved building custom awaitables and running them as tasks.
 Since so much of asyncio depends on building its own non-blocking functions specific to asyncio, this seemed strange to me.
-By running custom awaitables as task, we can achieve both flexibility and concurrency.
-This seems to be a very powerful component of asyncio, at least for my use cases.
+By running custom awaitables as task, we can achieve both increased flexibility and concurrency.
+This seems to be a very powerful component of asyncio, at least for some of my use cases.

 ## Motivating the Await Expression
 In Python 3.3, the `yield from` expression was introduced to wait for coroutines in asyncio applications.
 In Python 3.5, the [await expression](https://www.python.org/dev/peps/pep-0492/#await-expression) was introduced to replace the old `yield from` syntax in asyncio.
 It was introduced for multiple reasons and included various behavioral changes.